digego/extempore/docs/memory.rst

 The two languages hosted by the Extempore compiler, xtlang and Scheme, have different approaches to dealing with memory allocation and management.
-Both languages ultimately share the same memory—the stack and heap associated with the Extempore process, Extempore gives access to this memory to both languages via different mechanisms.
+Both languages ultimately share the same memory---the stack and heap associated with the Extempore process, Extempore gives access to this memory to both languages via different mechanisms.
 Broadly speaking, with Scheme code Extempore manages memory for you, while in